A Mediterranean-like diet is associated with lower weight in children, but has become less common in the region

 Adherence to a Mediterranean-like diet was assessed with a questionnaire, filled out by the parents, which asked about the consumption frequencies of 43 food items, which was then scored.
 The score was calculated by giving one point for high intakes of each food group that was considered typical of the Mediterranean diet (vegetables, fruits and nuts, fish and cereal grains), as well as one point for low intakes of foods atypical of the Mediterranean diet (such as dairy and meat products).

-An important finding of this research was that children who ate a Mediterranean-like diet were less likely to be overweight or obese, and they did not have an increased BMI and waist circumference after two years.
+An important finding of this research was that children who ate a Mediterranean-like diet were less likely to be affected by obesity or overweight, and they did not have an increased BMI and waist circumference after two years.
 Interestingly, the Mediterranean-like diet, at least among children, is not necessarily a feature of Mediterranean countries anymore; the researchers found that the highest adherence to a Mediterranean-like diet was in Sweden, where children had the highest scores for cereal grains, fruits, nuts and vegetable consumption.
 On the other hand, the lowest overall adherence rates were found for Cyprus, and the lowest intake frequencies of vegetables were observed in Italy.
-The highest overweight and obesity rates were observed among children in Italy (more than 40% overweight or obese), followed by those in Cyprus and Spain (more than 20%).
+The highest overweight and obesity rates were observed among children in Italy (more than 40% live with obesity or overweight), followed by those in Cyprus and Spain (more than 20%).

 According to the authors the results were not entirely unexpected.
 They stated that dietary habits, especially in southern Europe are changing, particularly among young people.
 Animal products and fats are increasingly consumed, while the intake of vegetable-based foodstuffs is declining.
 Where people in the Mediterranean countries may have moved away from their traditional dietary pattern, people in the north may have become more health conscious, the authors hypothesise.